toshitorihara/Project4/README.md

-# Breast Cancer - Machine Learning Integration
+# Breast Cancer Identifier - Machine Learning Integration Project

 ## Objective
 To apply machine learning from an available dataset, and create a model to predict whether breast cell tissue is malignant or benign using set of tools as below.